theskinofthings/theskinofthings.github.io/index.md

 #### Wednesday 28 November
 **Morning**: oral and poster sessions.

 **Afternoon**: Painting workshop concerning material rendering recipes by Willem Beurs for painters, photographers (limited seats).
+Furthermore, a trip to the Rijksmusuem galleries.

 ## Abstract submission and dates
 Abstracts of 300 words can submitted to EasyChair, deadline is **4 september 2018**.
 If you did not meet the deadline but still would like to participate you can contact me (m.w.a.wijntjes@tudelft.nl) asap, maybe there is still something possible while we draft the final programme (no guarantees).
 Notification of acceptance will be send latest **14 september**.
 We will try to accommodate as many contributions as possible yet seats are limited.
 Presentations will either be oral or poster.